Statement of Faith

 As head of the church, the Lord Jesus Christ instituted the ordinance of baptism as the outward sign of union with Him, administered through the one-time act of immersion in water, for the public testimony of those who profess repentance and faith.
 The Lord Jesus Christ also instituted the ordinance of the Lord’s Supper as the outward sign commemorating His suffering and death, administered regularly during the assembly of the local church, for the comfort and conviction of those who profess repentance and faith.

-We affirm the doctrine historically known as Progressive Dispensationalism— that throughout redemptive history God chooses various people groups to serve as His representatives to the world, interacting with them according to various covenant obligations and promises, maintaining a distinction between ethnic Israel and the Church, upholding a literal fulfillment of the Abrahamic, Levitical, and Davidic covenants, and inaugurating Christ’s reign both now (spiritually, in the hearts of God’s people) and in the future (physically, in Jerusalem for one thousand years).
+We affirm the doctrine historically known as Progressive Dispensationalism— that throughout redemptive history God chooses various people groups to serve as His representatives to the world, interacting with them according to various covenant obligations and promises, maintaining a distinction between ethnic Israel and the Church, upholding a literal fulfillment of the Abrahamic, Levitical, and Davidic covenants, culminating in the future Day of the Lord (seven-year Tribulation and the physical reign of Christ in Jerusalem for one thousand years) and the eternal kingdom.

 We deny any conception of God’s covenants that portrays salvation in two (or more) ways for different groups of people or disregards the necessity of the Old Testament Scriptures for the life and practice of New Covenant believers, including (but not limited to) Classical Dispensationalism, Hyper-Dispensationalism/Ultra-Dispensationalism, and New Covenant Theology.